Carnival fritters, Italy-style

 Italian castagnole are one of the most popular Carnival deep-fried sweets.
 So you can imagine how many recipes you can find in cookbooks and Internet.
 Here is my own version without butter.
 I prepare them on Shrove Thursday or Tuesday and I choose the liqueur to flavor them thinking of my guests.
 Alkermes if there are children and Cointreau if my castagnole are dedicated to adults.
-Sometimes I bake my castagnole, you can find the recipe in another page.
-Other Carnival sweets? or other ideas for Italian desserts and cakes?
+Sometimes I bake my castagnole, you can find the recipe below.

 Ingredients / Serves 6

 - 200g (7 ounces) all-purpose flour plus extra for dusting

 - 50g (1 3/4 ounce) granulated sugar plus more for dusting

 - 2 eggs